 Remove a door quickly and easily without pinching fingers or marring the door, the trim or the floor.
 Do it in four simple steps.

-Close the door and tap the hinge pins loose with a hammer and nail.
+Close the door and, if you don’t have a specific hinge pin removal tool, just tap the hinge pins loose with a hammer and nail.

 Tap the pin up until it’s loose enough to pull out.